CPRKC/cprkcstrap/README.md

 Read the [Getting Started page](http://getbootstrap.com/getting-started/) for information on the framework contents, basic template guidelines, and more.

+### Notes

+Jekyll can be weird in Windows powershell.
+If you get errors running Jekyll in windows, fix utf-8 encoding errors (??) - run in terminal

+    chcp 65001

 ## Bugs and feature requests